 pH of 1.0% Solution | 13.0 |

-In this case, Sodium Hydroxide is employed as a strong base to raise the pH level to the desired range.
-Due to its high pKa value, only a small amount of Sodium Hydroxide is needed for effective pH adjustment.
-2,3,4
+In this case, sodium hydroxide is employed as a strong base to raise the pH level to the desired range on the pH scale.
+Due to its high pKa value, only a small amount of sodium hydroxide is needed for effective pH adjustment.2,3,4

 Chemically straightening curly hair fibers involves breaking the existing disulfide chemical bonds within the hair protein structure.
 Sodium hydroxide plays a crucial role in this process by providing hydroxide ions that target the disulfide bonds.

 Subsequently, under alkaline conditions, a chemical rearrangement occurs, leading to the formation of new lanthionine bonds.
-This transformation of the keratin protein’s chemical structure results in the straightening of coily, curly hairs.
+This transformation of the keratin protein’s chemical structure results in the straightening of coily, curly hair.

 The level of straightening achieved depends on the amount of sodium hydroxide present in the relaxer cream formula.
 In essence, the more sodium hydroxide, the greater the extent of straightening.5